 6.41.1 Applicability to language

 The vulnerability specified in ISO/IEC TR 24772-1:2019 clause 6.41 applies to Fortran since Fortran supports inheritance and redefinition of type-bound subprograms.
 Fortran supports single inheritance only, so the complexities associated with multiple inheritance do not apply.
 The problem of accidental redefinition is partially mitigated by the non overridable attribute which prevents overriding by all subclasses.
 There is no mechanism to restrict a type-bound procedure to be a redefinition or a new procedure, respectively.
 Hence the vulnerabilities of accidental redefinition and non-redefinition apply.
-6.41.2 Guidance to language users
+6.41.2 Avoidance mechanisms for language users

-Follow the guidance of ISO/IEC 24772-1:2019 clause 6.41.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.41.5.

 Declare a type-bound procedure to be non overridable when necessary to ensure that it is not overridden by subclasses.